tconbeer/harlequin/src/harlequin/tui/components/help_screen.md

 - F6: Focus on the Data Catalog.
 - F9, ctrl+b: Toggle the sidebar.
 - F10: Toggle full screen mode for the current widget.
+- ctrl+e: Write the returned data to a CSV, Parquet, or JSON file.

 ### Query Editor Bindings